KaneCheshire/ShowTime/README.md

 ShowTime displays all your taps and gestures on screen, perfect for that demo, presentation or video.

 One file is all you need to turbo-boost your demos.
 ShowTime even **displays the level of force you're applying**, and can be configured to show the **actual number of taps performed**.
+Apple Pencil events are configurable and disabled by default.

 ShowTime works with single- and multi-window setups, check out **[How it works](#how-it-works)**.